ixocreate/admin-frontend/README.md

 ## Development

-Kiwi's admin application can be customized by extending the feature set with custom components and building the application.
+IXOCREATE's admin application can be customized by extending the feature set with custom components and building the application.

 The application layout is based on a default `angular-cli` project setup to not get in the way of common Angular development workflows.